-The common rabbit pinworm (called Passalurus ambiguus) is an intestinal parasite.
-It does not cause a serious health threat and often live unnoticed in rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends (anus area).
-P. ambiguus is species- or host-specific, meaning that it only lives in rabbits.
+The common rabbit pinworm (Passalurus ambiguus) is an intestinal parasite.
+It does not pose a serious health threat and often lives unnoticed in rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends and anus.
+P.ambiguus is a species-specific parasite, meaning that it only lives in rabbits.

 Pinworms live in the small intestines, cecum (large intestine), and colon of rabbits.
 They pass their eggs into the environment through the rabbit's feces.